alphagov/govuk-frontend/src/components/button/README.md

 Find out when to use the button component in your service in the [GOV.UK Design System](https://design-system.service.gov.uk/components/button).

-## Requirements

-### Build tool configuration

-When compiling the Sass files you'll need to define includePaths to reference the node_modules directory.
-Below is a sample configuration using gulp

-    .pipe(sass({
-      includePaths: 'node_modules/'
-    }))

-### Static asset path configuration

-In order to include the images used in the components, you need to configure your app to show these assets.
-Below is a sample configuration using Express js:

-    app.use('/assets', express.static(path.join(__dirname, '/node_modules/govuk-frontend/assets')))

 ## Component options

 Use options to customise the appearance, content and behaviour of a component when using a macro, for example, changing the text.

 See [options table](https://design-system.service.gov.uk/components/button/#options-example-default) for details.

-### Setting up Nunjucks views and paths

-Below is an example setup using express configure views:

-    nunjucks.configure('node_modules/govuk-frontend/components', {
-      autoescape: true,
-      cache: false,
-      express: app
-    })

-## Contribution

-Guidelines can be found at [on our Github repository.](https://github.com/alphagov/govuk-frontend/blob/master/CONTRIBUTING.md "link to contributing guidelines on our github repository")

-## License

-MIT